Last updated on May 19th, 2024 at 01:50 pm

 In the United States, waiving the inspection contingency is becoming increasingly common, with nearly 40% of homebuyers opting to waive this contingency in 2019.

-Whether to waive inspection contingency depends on the situation.
+Whether to waive the inspection contingency will depend on your unique situation.

-In a competitive market, it may make your offer more attractive, but it is risky if there are unknown issues with the property.
+If the market is competitive, your offer could make it more attractive but it could be risky if there are undiscovered problems with the property.

-Consult a real estate professional or attorney or even a home inspector before making this decision.
+Consult your real estate agent, lawyer or home inspector before committing to this decision.

 What is a home inspection contingency

-A home inspection contingency is a provision in a real estate agreement that permits the buyer to withdraw from the deal if major problems arise during the examination.
+A home inspection contingency is a provision in a real estate agreement that permits the buyer to back out of the deal if major problems arise during the inspection.

 The clause usually includes deadlines for inspecting and requesting repairs or altering the contract’s conditions.

-Under normal conditions, buyers get due diligence which includes checking out the condition of the house.
+Under normal conditions, buyers get a due diligence period which includes checking out the condition of the house.

-Waiving an inspection contingency means that the buyer is agreeing to purchase the property without having a professional inspector come in and check the condition of the home.
+The waiving of a home inspection contingency implies that the buyer is buying the property without having a professional inspector come and check the right condition of the home.

 Pros of waiving the right to inspect

-If you’re buying in a hot real estate market and trying to stand out from other buyers with multiple offers, waiving inspection contingencies may be a bargaining chip that gives you leverage.
+If you’re buying in a hot real estate market and trying to jump in front of other buyers, waiving inspection contingencies may give you the leverage that you need.

 You may even be able to negotiate a lower asking price or get necessary repairs taken care of before closing.